How to Host a Surprise Birthday Party That Actually Works

 Make the surprise unforgettable

 A successful surprise party comes down to good planning, tight secrecy, and capturing the moment.
+Surprise parties are common for milestone celebrations.
+See our 40th birthday party ideas and 50th birthday party ideas for more inspiration.

 Create your free event and collect every memory from your surprise celebration.
+For more ideas, see our birthday party photo guide and learn how birthday party photo sharing works with Gather Shot.

 Written by